segergabriel/FastRobots/Lab9.md

 ### Overview

 The robot is already equipped with ToF sensors, an IMU, and motor drivers.
 So, from a hardware perspective, the robot is ready to execute all the required tasks for this lab.
-The remaining work involves software programming.
+The work for this lab therefore involves software programming.
 The first task involves programming the robot to rotate in place with precise and small increments.
 Then, the robot will  record data from the ToF sensor along with the gyroscope's orientation at each of these increments.

 ### Implementation

-Becasue I have already implemented orientation control,the controlling the robot's rotation through PID control simply involves gradually increasing the setpoint.
+Because I have already implemented orientation control, controlling the robot's rotation through PID control simply involves gradually increasing the setpoint.
 Below is a code snippet that demonstrates how this is achieved.

 pic of ovrview code, loop case and turn